-Figure 6-22.
+Figure 6.22.
 Jenkins displays a special link on the build job home page for your report

 The HTML Publisher plugin works perfectly for HTML reports.
 If, on the other hand, you want to (also) publish non-HTML documents, such as text files, PDFs, and so forth, then the DocLinks plugin is for you.
 This plugin is similar to the HTML Publisher plugin, but lets you archive both HTML reports as well as documents in other formats.
-For example, in Figure 6-23, we have configured a build job to archive both a PDF document and an HTML report.
+For example, in Figure 6.23, "The DocLinks plugin lets you archive both HTML and non-HTML artifacts", we have configured a build job to archive both a PDF document and an HTML report.
 Both these documents will now be listed on the build home page.